menu

 PicRights is a “copyright enforcement and claims resolution” organization.
 They use 🤖 bots to crawl the internet and reverse-image search for images belonging to their “clients” or individuals who they represent— or allege they represent.
 They do represent numerous photographers, including some AP and Reuters groups.

-However, it seems that sometimes the individual or company who owns the copyright is not even involved.
+However, it seems that sometimes the individual or company who owns the copyright is not involved.
 Allegedly, PicRights collects fees on behalf of the photographer without explicit engagement (note: this is based on anecdotal evidence and my own personal experience).

 They provide a claim number and invoice, and ask for “prompt payment” to settle the claim.
 Otherwise, they say they will escalate the matter to their legal counsel.